echo-hydro/echo-hydro.github.io/people/people.md

 <b><span style="font-size: 20px !important; color: #0055A9;">Suhwan Gim</span></b>

 <img src="images/KimSuhwan.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">Suhwan is currently a lab manager of the Cocoan lab (but will start his PhD in the lab beginning March 2018).
+<span style="font-size: 15px !important; color: #555;">Suhwan is a graduate student in the Cocoan lab.
 He received B.A. in psychology at Sungkyunkwan University.
 His research interest is to understand how psychological health and biological factors influence each other.
 He is eager to answer the question of how the environment (e.g., personal background, contexts, cultures, etc.) affects subjective experience of pain and its brain activity.</span>

 <br><br><br><br>